HaruNashii/RustInfoInvest/README.md

 A Very simple And Configurable Compound interest Calculator With Online Selic Tax Values Writed In Rust.

 > [!IMPORTANT]
-> This APP is under development and currently it's not a serious project, don't use it to calculate your investment return yet,
+> This APP is under development and currently it's not a serious project, this app is not optimized, but the compound interest formula is correct, so you can use it,

 **Showcase**
 ![image](https://github.com/user-attachments/assets/5d36cd9e-afc0-4cf9-b923-471360338331)